lucasnell/animal_care/aphid_counts.md

   interrupting their light cycle.
 - It's easier to count aphids on the cart that's in the growth chamber room than to try to do it with the pots still in the growth chamber.
+- Using the small flashlight from the greenhouse to shine a light into the pots can be helpful for counting, especially for the green aphids.